 - Medical attending will confirm with OSH that they have an US, family for consent (preferably in person), patient will accept blood transfusions (or if refuses that this was known and discussed prior to acceptance), arterial line (if none, preferably request R radial), central line, and position of all central venous access (if possible, request a triple lumen in LIJ if another site is in use.
 This is preferred but not necessary to save RIJ and RFV for cannulation sites and time at cannulation). - Confirm patient name and location at OSH (need specific ICU / floor) - Confirm timing of ambulance pick up.
-This is handled through the transfer center. - Have supply bag packed and ready - Alert perfusion team. - Discuss with perfusion to ensure they have appropriately sized cannulas packed in the bag (they will need to know the anticipated ECMO configuration and size of patient).
+This is handled through the transfer center. - Call the OSH provider and ask for an ultrasound machine to be in the room, lactated ringers in line, pressors in line, a 5000 unit of heparin IV push (not to be given from the drip), and 1 gram calcium gluconate push - this can take time so communicate this sooner than later - Have supply bag packed and ready - Alert perfusion team (they have a 1 hour response time unless someone is in house so factor this into the transport time) - Discuss with perfusion to ensure they have appropriately sized cannulas packed in the bag (they will need to know the anticipated ECMO configuration and size of patient).
 Ensure that they have a back-up of each cannula, as well as a 15Fr arterial cannula in case the patient ends up needing VA-ECMO. - Their transport bag will also contain at least 3 Estech dilator kits, larger (MC3 or Avalon) dilator kits, sterile clamps pack (4 clamps, 1 needle driver, and shears), and an Amplatz wire.
 They will also bring the Cardiohelp system and a back-up oxygenator and circuit. - Meet ambulance in front of Milstein with supply bag and perfusionist.
 Depending on how quickly the team mobilizes, it can be helpful to call the OSH and ask about any changes in the patient's status.